 Draw Sylva is participatory and all-inclusive.
 In the end, with all the work on display, a public reception promotes togetherness and dialogue among people who may not otherwise travel in the same circles.

-Social Practice- Draw Sylva, a community art collaboartion
+Social Practice- Draw Sylva, an annual community art collaboartion

 In the end, all of the sketches were compiled into a book and a copy was donated to the Jackson County Public Library.